kubernetes-sigs/cri-o/GOVERNANCE.md

 ## When does a maintainer lose maintainer status

-If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be removed from the [OWNERS list](github.com/cri-o/cri-o/tree/master/OWNERS).
+If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they may volunteer to be removed from the [OWNERS list](github.com/cri-o/cri-o/tree/master/OWNERS).

 In extreme cases this can also occur by a vote of the maintainers per the voting process below.

+They may also opt to be come an [emeritus maintainer](#emeritus-maintainer)

+# Emeritus Maintainer

+An emeritus maintainer is a maintainer who used to spend a significant amount of time on the project, but now has refocused their efforts.

+The CRI-O community has the emeritus maintainer tier to recognize the impact and input early maintainers have had on the project, while also being realistic about their current committment level.

+There is no formal process for becoming an emeritus maintainer: a maintainer simply slows down on their contributions but does not remove themselves from the [OWNERS file](OWNERS.md).

 # Feature addition policy